CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-05.md

 ![Architecture for Lab 4](../media/ai-workflow.png)

-## Task 2 - Setting up Microsoft Copilot Studio and Create your first Copilot
+## Task 2 - Setting Up Microsoft Copilot Studio and Creating Your First Copilot

 1. Open a new tab in the browser.
-Navigate to **[Microsoft Copilot Studio page](https://www.microsoft.com/en-us/copilot/microsoft-copilot-studio)** and select **Try Free**.
+Navigate to the **[Microsoft Copilot Studio page](https://www.microsoft.com/en-us/copilot/microsoft-copilot-studio)** and select **Try Free**.

    ![](../media/L4T2S1.png)